fairnightzz/fairnightzz/README.md

 ### :wave:About Me
 Hello!
-I'm Zhehai (he/him) currently in my fourth year of Computer Science at the University of Waterloo!
-I'm also doing a Digital Hardware and Articial Intelligence Specialization.
+I'm Zhehai (he/him), currently a software engineer @ Meta.
+I graduated with a degree in Computer Science at the University of Waterloo with a Digital Hardware and Artificial Intelligence Specialization.

 ### Languages :computer:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=flat&logo=javascript&logoColor=%23F7DF1E)